Danish Place Names

 Swedish, Norwegian and Danish form of Deutschland.

-Uganda (Country) English, Eastern African, Ganda, Swahili, German, Italian, Spanish, Portuguese, Catalan, Swedish, Norwegian, Danish, Finnish, Estonian, Latvian, Lithuanian, Hungarian, Romanian, Russian, Polish, Czech, Slovak, Slovene, Croatian, Serbian, Bulgarian, Macedonian, Turkish, Georgian, Armenian, Hebrew, Persian, Indonesian, Japanese, Korean, Malay
+Uganda (Country) English, Ganda, Swahili, German, Italian, Spanish, Portuguese, Catalan, Swedish, Norwegian, Danish, Finnish, Estonian, Latvian, Lithuanian, Hungarian, Romanian, Russian, Polish, Czech, Slovak, Slovene, Croatian, Serbian, Bulgarian, Macedonian, Turkish, Georgian, Armenian, Hebrew, Persian, Indonesian, Japanese, Korean, Malay

 From Buganda, the name of a kingdom within Uganda, which means "land of the Ganda" in the Luganda language.
 The Ganda are an ethnic group, their name possibly deriving from a Bantu word meaning "family".
-Uganda is a landlocked country in eastern Africa.
+Uganda is a landlocked country in East Africa.

 Ukraine (Country) English, French, German, Danish, Malay

 From Ukrainian Україна (Ukrayina), which is probably from Old East Slavic ꙋкраина (ukraina) meaning "boundary, borderland", derived from (u) meaning "at, from" and краи (krai) meaning "edge, end, rim".
-This is the name of a country in eastern Europe.
+This is the name of a country in Eastern Europe.

 Ungarn (Country) German, Danish, Norwegian